-Love Me Back was reviewed by The New York Times (), the Chicago Tribune (one of their dozen ), Texas Monthly (), the San Francisco Chronicle (), the , Electric Literature (), mentioned in The New Yorker (twice), name-checked by St. Vincent, blurbed by Roxane Gay and Carrie Brownstein, and translated abroad.
+Love Me Back was reviewed by The New York Times ("brilliant, devastating"), the Chicago Tribune (one of their dozen best books of 2014), Texas Monthly ("one of the most mesmerizing heroines in recent fiction"), the San Francisco Chronicle ("ferociously good"), the Los Angeles Review of Books ("extraordinary"), Electric Literature ("the greatest restaurant book on earth"), mentioned in The New Yorker (twice), name-checked by St. Vincent, blurbed by Roxane Gay and Carrie Brownstein, and translated abroad.
 It won the Texas Institute of Letters' Steven Turner Award for Best First Fiction and was shortlisted for the PEN/Robert W. Bingham Prize for Debut Fiction.
 Etc., etc., etc.Everyone loved the book, so much that she has to move to "etc etc" when the praise becomes too much to mention.
 That's neat.
 Gracious, she must be awful happy.

 I had an astonishingly good first run.Yeah.
-I'm felling you.
+I'm feeling you.
 The world is full of other books.
 That sucks.